Table of Contents

 This process will require iterations and design decisions to achieve consistency (design loop blocks 1 – 3).
 Once consistency is achieved, analyses allows the project team to validate the design against the customer’s expectations.
 A simplified validation asks the questions:

-- Does the system work (performance)?
+- Does the system work (functional and performance)?

 - Is the system achievable within cost and schedule constraints?